tcan05/3-Can-Tunay-TF1.99/README.md

 # 3-Can-Tunay-Two Forts 1.99

-## News
-Due to a complete lack of contribution and no response to messages sent, Mehmet Emir Yurt and Zeynep Ersal were removed from the project.

 ## Overview
 2 Player top-down view local arena shooter.
 Two characters: MAN and MACHINE.
 Players can dash, shoot and use power-ups.
 There are two modes: